adaltas/keyser/README.md

 export KEYSER_VAULT_DIR=/tmp/keyser-tutorial
 ```

-The turial start by creating a self-signed certificate authority for the `domain.com` domain.
+The tutorial start by creating a self-signed certificate authority for the `domain.com` domain.
 From there, a certificate for the intermediate domain `app.domain.com` is created.
 It is used to generate leaf certificate for the `www.app.domain.com` and `api.app.domain.com` domains.

 Finally, a simple web application is started for testing purpose using Docker.